techrah/pinyin-compare/README.md

 - **s2** - Second string to compare in UTF-8 format.

 ## Using in SQLite 3
-This is an example of using from SQLite CLI
+This is an example of pinyin collation from the SQLite CLI

 ```
 > .open /path/to/database.db